Is my child ready for preschool maths?

 Some parents know straight away.
 If you've got a child that is already starting to count numbers aloud and start adding up simple objects around the home, you're ready to get started straight away.

-There is loads of research about using hands-on manipulatives for maths instruction and the importance of making maths easy to understand.
-Most often, it's taught as a complicated subject and because it's so abstract, many children often struggle.
-They either remember the formula or simply don't get maths at all, and end up hating the subject
+Using hands-on tools to teach maths is highly effective.
+Research about using hands-on manipulatives coming from many different learning environments across the globe all agree on one thing - this is the most effective solution for maths instruction and is essential in making maths easy to understand.
+Most often, maths is taught as a complicated subject and because it's so abstract, many children often struggle.
+They either remember the formula or simply don't get maths at all, and end up hating the subject entirely.

 Why would anyone hate maths?
 Well, because it wasn't taught properly.
 Maths is the language of the Universe and is something we use every day.
 We add up people in a room to figure out how many cups of juice to pass out to our friends, we go to the shops and make sure we have enough snacks for 5 people x 5 school days and we estimate weight, measurement and figures constantly.
 We'll always need maths, in the same way we'll always need language as a means of communication.

-Similarly, maths must be taught as a language.
-If we're going to have this subject make any sense to our kids, we need to start from the ground up.
+Similar to teaching the English language and literacy skills to our young ones, maths must be taught as a language.
+If we're wanting to support our children and want maths to make any sense to our kids, we need to start from the ground up.

 Teaching maths using simple and engaging activities is often the easiest way to introduce the topic to your child, especially if you think that jumping straight into maths books will overwhelm them.